SantiagoFino/botkeeper-coding-challenge/README.md

 ## Run it in a Container using Docker

 An Apache Kafka client instance should run on the same docker network as the client.
-For this purpose, we will follow the steps presented in [Bitnamy](https://hub.docker.com/r/bitnami/kafka).
+For this purpose, we follow the steps presented in [Bitnamy](https://hub.docker.com/r/bitnami/kafka).

 ### 1. Create a network